irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 intra-process communication meta-message will only be delivered to the `Subscription` within the same process through the `/MyTopic/_intra` topic.
 However, the real message used for inter-process communication will be handed to the RMW for inter-process publishing.
+Currently the RMW can understand whether a `Publisher` and a `Subscription` are in the same process or context or node.
-Currently the RMW does not use the information about whether intra-process communication is enabled or not.
+However, it does not know whether the entities have intra-process communication enabled or not.
 Consequently, the real message will be delivered to both `Subscription`s present in the system.
 The `Subscription` that is in the same process as the `Publisher` will actually discard the message, but it will be able to do that only after receiving and deserializing it.